DelangheNiels/Director-AI/README.md

 When the player is having a hard time getting through the level, the ai will make the game a little less intense so that the player can have a little break but still feels that he accomplished something when he finishes the level.

 ### Enforcing the game rules
 The director ai will also enforce the game rules upon the player.
 For example, the player can't just stand still for a couple of minutes without anything happening around him.
+Another example is that when the player tries to be stealth, some of the enemies will notice the player when he goes past them.
+This is done to unsure that the player can't just sneak the whole level without getting into any action.

 # The three different states of the director ai